 If you’re going to vacate your place for the duration of the work, make sure to take the essentials with you.
-For a project that will take multiple days, make a packing list so you don’t forget your toothbrush, chargers, clothes, entertainment, etc.
+For a project that will take multiple days, make a packing list so you don’t forget any essentials.

 Move your furniture

 If your painter is going to move or cover your furniture for you, super.
 If not, do that.
-Some companies will move furniture, and some prefer to have the homeowner take care of it to avoid any issues with potential damage.
+Some companies will move furniture.
+Some will ask you to take care of it to avoid any issues with potential damage.

-If you have any precious heirlooms that will need to be relocated for the job, it’s a good idea to take care of that yourself; hire a moving specialist to handle anything heavy and irreplaceable.
+If you have any precious heirlooms that will need to be relocated for the job, take care of that yourself.
+Hire a moving specialist to handle anything heavy and irreplaceable.

 Take care of the kids and pets

-Depending on the curiosity level of the kiddos, it may be a good idea to make sure they’re out of the house while the painters are present.
+If your kiddos are very curious, it may be a good idea to make sure they’re out of the house while the painters are there.

 The Bottom Line

-Any successful home improvement project starts with choosing the right contractor, and house painting is no exception.
+Any successful home improvement project starts with choosing the right contractor.
+House painting is no exception.
 Ask questions and vet your options before making a final decision.
-Best Pick Reports painters are highly reviewed by homeowners like you, so you can rest assured that you are getting estimates from qualified, licensed, and reputable companies when you search our directory.
+Best Pick Reports painters are highly reviewed by homeowners like you.
+Rest assured that you’re getting estimates from qualified, licensed, and reputable companies when you search our directory.